sos-os/alarm/CONTRIBUTING.md

 ### Licensing

 ALARM is dual-licensed under the [MIT](LICENSE-MIT) and [Apache 2](LICENSE-APACHE) open-source licenses.
 By contributing code to ALARM, you agree to waive all copyright claims on your contribution and allow it to be distributed under these licenses.

-### Setting Up a Dev Environment

-Building an OS is often a fairly difficult process, and can require a number of specific tools, libraries, and other dependencies installed and configured on the host system.
-In order to make contributing to SOS as easy as possible, we've tried to streamline the development environment setup process as much as possible, but there are still a few steps required before you can build SOS.
-Please see [BUILDING.md](BUILDING.md) for detailed instructions on how to build SOS.

-In addition, the [tools to assist with coding style](#tools-to-assist-with-coding-style) section in this document provides information on optional tools that can be used to ensure your contributions conform to SOS' preferred coding style.

 Conventions & Style Guides
 ==========================